You could grow your real estate email list like a weed on steroids if you offer one ounce of gold for each email address and name.

 If you don’t use some contrasting colors compared to the overall design of your website for your signup form, its visibility will be reduced.

-It also means that if you hide it somewhere at the end of an article or a page, it is also easier to miss.
+It also means that it is easier to miss if you hide it somewhere at the end of an article or a page.

 This means you want to place your signup form ideally above the fold.